Business Intelligence in the Microsoft stack

 data warehouse, it's all possible.
 In this course, we focus on both self-service BI with Power BI as well as enterprise BI with SQL Server.

 But also the story of Big Data and cloud-based BI solutions are touched upon.
-The Microsoft Cortana Intelligence suite is
+Microsoft Azure Big Data is

 a collection of cloud solutions to store, transform and analyze both static and streaming data sets in the Azure